Kong/docs.konghq.com/CONTRIBUTING.md

 In this repository, `master` represents the current state of the website, and should constantly be deployed.
 Branch off of this branch for local development.

-If you have to write access to the GitHub repository, please follow the following naming scheme when pushing your branch(es):
+If you have write access to the GitHub repository, please follow the following naming scheme when pushing your branch(es):

 - `docs/<ce|ee>-foo-bar` for updates to contents of the documentation (Markdown